News

 The changes, which affect 14,400 existing PMD holders, include:

-• Remove the 5,700kg aircraft max weight and restrict the PMD to at or less than 2,000kg.
+• Remove the 5,700kg aircraft max weight and restrict the PMD to 2,000kg or less.

 • A requirement for a pilot to confirm that they hold a UK driving licence.
 If a pilot does not hold a UK driving licence, they will be required to submit a declaration from a GP to confirm that they meet the DVLA Group 1 driving licence standard.